 Breastfeeding is a wonderful way to give babies the nutrition they need, but you need the right food and drinks, too!
 Here are some tips to ensure you have the right amount of nutrients for optimal breastfeeding nutrition so you and your baby can stay healthy.

 While there's nothing wrong with losing weight after giving birth, remember: your body was preparing for having a baby for nine months.
-It will also need nine months to fully recover.
+It will also need nine months to recover fully.
 So give yourself time to regain your old shape.
 Cutting out nutrients is not the right thing for breastfeeding nutrition.
-Your body needs fat, proteins, and carbohydrates for producing breast milk.
+Your body needs macronutrients with high nutritional values from fat, proteins, and carbohydrates so you can produce breast milk.

-Some people try to avoid caffeine or alcohol, but in moderate doses, it's perfectly fine to have morning coffee or a glass of wine.
+Some people try to avoid caffeine or alcohol, but it's perfectly fine to have morning coffee or a glass of wine in moderate doses.
 You might feel like you need an extra caffeine boost on a sleepless night!

 Here's a great recipe for them!